-The Company's management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2014.
+The Company's management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2015.
 In making this assessment, the Company's management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in "Internal Control-Integrated Framework" (2013 framework).
-Based on this assessment, management concluded that, as of December 31, 2014, the Company's internal control over financial reporting is effective.
+Based on this assessment, management concluded that, as of December 31, 2015, the Company's internal control over financial reporting is effective.

-The Company completed the acquisition of more than 97% of the outstanding common stock of Nobel Biocare on December 11, 2014 and completed the acquisition of Devicor Medical Products on December 3, 2014.
-Since the Company has not yet fully incorporated the internal controls and procedures of either of these businesses into the Company's internal control over financial reporting, management excluded each of these businesses from its assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2014.
-Nobel Biocare and Devicor Medical Products constituted approximately 7% and 1% of the Company's total assets as of December 31, 2014, respectively, and each accounted for less than 1% of the Company's total revenues for the year then ended.
+The Company completed the acquisition of Pall Corporation on August 31, 2015.
+Since the Company has not yet fully incorporated the internal controls and procedures of Pall Corporation into the Company's internal control over financial reporting, management excluded Pall Corporation from its assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2015.
+Pall Corporation constituted approximately 33% of the Company's total assets as of December 31, 2015 and approximately 4% of the Company's total revenues for the year then ended.

 The Company's independent registered public accounting firm has issued an audit report on the effectiveness of the Company's internal control over financial reporting.
-This report dated February 24, 2015 appears on page 61 of this Form 10-K.
+This report dated February 23, 2016 appears on page 59 of this Form 10-K.